elifyetistiren/credit-card-anamoly-detection/README.md

 ### Overview of Findings

-This credit card fraud detection analysis provides key insights into transaction behaviors, highlighting fraud trends and peak times while emphasizing important transaction features.
+The credit card fraud detection analysis provides key insights into transaction behaviors, highlighting fraud trends and peak times while emphasizing important transaction features.
 The goal was to develop a machine learning model capable of accurately identifying fraudulent transactions while minimizing false positives.

 Given the highly imbalanced nature of the dataset, special techniques were employed to optimize model performance, particularly in fraud detection.
 The analysis reveals that fraudulent transactions, though rare, follow distinct patterns that can be leveraged for improved fraud detection and prevention.